OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 2. **AI Compliance in the Supply Chain**
 	- How AI BOM process management has been discussed in 2024 and what that means for the automotive industry

 *(Please note, the order of the talks will adjust to create a flow, especially as new talks are suggested)*

-### Help requested:

-We would appreciate volunteers as speakers for the various topics.